flouvat/HandiRace/README.md

 # HandiRace

 ## Description
-The HandiRace Project is a mobile application and an arduino-based ardware that aim to help wheelchair racing paralympic athletes train indoors and demonstrate to the general public
+The HandiRace Project is a mobile application and an arduino-based hardware that provide a game oriented wheelchair racing simulator.
+It can be used by paralympic athletes during their indoor training, as well as during their demonstration to the general public.

 ## Installation and Usage
 See the the Wiki for more details.